pytorch/pytorch/docs/source/cond.rst

 Its unique power lies in its ability of expressing **data-dependent control flow**: it lowers to a conditional operator (`torch.ops.higher_order.cond`), which preserves predicate, true function and false functions.
-This unlocks great flexibilty in writing and deploying models that change model architecture based on the **value** or **shape** of inputs or intermediate outputs of tensor operations.
+This unlocks great flexibility in writing and deploying models that change model architecture based on the **value** or **shape** of inputs or intermediate outputs of tensor operations.

 .. warning::